 What Is Comparable To LifeProof Vinyl Flooring?

 Shaw vinyl flooring is one brand that is comparable to LifeProof.
 The Shaw brand offers a series of luxury vinyl planks that come in three ranges: Floorte Pro, Floorte, and DuraTru.
-Each of these Shaw vinyl ranges offer 12 color palettes and species variations.
+Each of these Shaw vinyl ranges offers 12 color palettes and species variations.

 Although Shaw flooring is on par with LifeProof, the price of these vinyl planks will cost a bit more.
 But Shaw is definitely worth the price you pay.
 Most of the planks in Shaw’s line are 5mm thick and the wear layers are 20mm thick.

-Shaw’s luxury vinyl floor planks are ideal for high-traffic areas because they are scratch resistant, waterproof, stain resistant, and less toxic than some competing brands.
+Shaw’s luxury vinyl floor planks are ideal for high-traffic areas because they are scratch-resistant, waterproof, stain-resistant, and less toxic than some competing brands.
 Shaw offers vinyl plank flooring with a fiberglass core that’s made with virgin vinyl.

 What’s more, Shaw luxury vinyl plank flooring is comfortable to walk on and elegant to look at.
 You can add these vinyl planks to any part of your home, including basements and bathrooms.
 Shaw vinyl flooring is so durable that it’s suitable for families with pets and children.

 Similar to Lifeproof, Shaw flooring is easy to install because it has a click profile that requires no tools or adhesives.
 Simply click the Shaw planks into place as you’re installing them.
 Shaw vinyl flooring is designed to fit any taste, so it will enhance the aesthetics of your interior decor no matter what theme you’re going for.